Making a Website with GitHub/Quarto

 It can be a bit weird starting out and remember that you may be learning Quarto, git and GitHub (and possibly YAML, CSS and/or SCSS) all at once which is a lot!

-So if you find it tricky, that’s normal :)
+So if you find it tricky, that’s normal, it’s nothing you can’t handle :)

 Note: These instructions assume you want to create a personal/organizational website, not a website for a project or repository (although that can be similar in many steps)